Child Custody in New York: It's Really All About The Schedule In The End

 One other factor that clients frequently ask about is how important is a child’s preference.
 Well, like many of the other factors, a child’s preference is just one factor of many.
 The Courts will generally look at the age of a child, the intellectual capacity of a child and the ability of the child to make reasoned decisions.
 Generally speaking, the older the child, the more weight his or her opinion will have in the decision process.
 With this in mind, I often tell clients that there is a reason that children are not allowed to vote, drive a car until age 16, or do many other things that have a legally binding affect.
 Children do not often make good decisions.
 There are many adults who don’t make good decisions either, but children have the excuse of being young and inexperienced.
 So do not let a child’s choice to live with one parent or the other keep you from at least speaking to an attorney about your options in these circumstances.

 There are many other aspects of child custody litigation that we can discuss with you if you find yourself in need of an attorney for this type of case.
 Some that come to mind are visitation rights, supervised visitation issues, grandparent visitation rights, and relocation issues.
 I and the other attorneys in our firm are happy to discuss these matters with you if you find yourself in need of an attorney.
 Please feel free to give us a call for a free consultation and a free case evaluation at (845) 203-2287 .
 We have over 150 years of collective experience that we look forward to putting to work for you.
-Klein & Sanchez, we’ll fight for you!
+Klein Law, P.C., we’ll fight for you!

 Categories: